Kyiv-Sviatoshyn Raion

 The raion was situated just to the west of the city of Kyiv, and should not be confused with the Sviatoshyn District of Kyiv city, which it bordered and where its administration was located.
 The raion's name related to the historical area and woodland of Sviatoshyn, which currently is located with the city limits of Kyiv.

 Geography

-Most of the raion was located within the Polesie lowland, while its southeastern portion belonged to the Dnieper Upland.
-The woodland area of the raion covered 4700 ha and agricultural land area covered 30700 ha.
+Most of the Raion was located within the Polesie lowland, while its southeastern portion belonged to the Dnieper Upland.
+The woodland area of the raion covered 4700 ha and the agricultural land area covered 30700 ha.
 Several areas of nature conservation were located there, including Zhornivskyi (ornithological) Reserve and Zhukiv Khutir (dendrological).

 Subdivisions

 At the time of disestablishment, the raion consisted of eight hromadas: